styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 - **Panels open**: Polling every 5 seconds (more frequent updates for active conversations)
 - **Pending requests**: Checked every 1 second for accepted requests

+## Security Features

+### Encryption & Hashing Overview

+The chat system implements multiple layers of security to protect user privacy:

+1. **Message Text Encryption**
+   - All message content is encrypted using AES-GCM
+   - Encryption keys are derived from both player names
+   - Messages are stored encrypted in Firebase and only decrypted by the recipient

+2. **Username Hashing (Database Paths)**
+   - Usernames in Firebase paths are hashed using SHA-256
+   - This prevents username exposure in database structure
+   - Hashes are deterministic (same username = same hash) for consistency
+   - Example: `/messages/a1b2c3d4.../` instead of `/messages/PlayerName/`

+3. **Username Encryption (Message Bodies)**
+   - Usernames in message and request bodies are encrypted using AES-GCM
+   - Separate encryption keys are used for usernames vs message text
+   - Only the sender and recipient can decrypt usernames
+   - Includes hash hints for efficient decryption without brute-force attempts

+4. **Backward Compatibility**
+   - System automatically detects and handles both encrypted and unencrypted data
+   - Functions try both hashed and non-hashed paths when reading
+   - Existing unencrypted data continues to work without issues
+   - New data automatically uses the latest encryption

+### Privacy Benefits

+- **Reduced Username Exposure**: Usernames are hashed in database paths, making them less visible
+- **End-to-End Encryption**: Both message content and usernames are encrypted
+- **No Server-Side Decryption**: Firebase never sees plain text usernames or messages
+- **Deterministic Operations**: Same usernames produce same hashes/keys for consistency

 ## Additional Notes

 - The Firebase database is pre-configured and ready to use - no setup required